duoduo70/MinecraftGuiCreator/README.md

 # MinecraftGuiCreator
-It can help you to create a dynamic rendering GUI.(rathar than texture pack.)
+It can help you to create a dynamic rendering GUI (rathar than texture pack.)
+And you can register dynamic rendering overlay GUI layer like Vanilla hotbar.

 # Using

+For normal GUI, it is a simple example.
-For example, if you input something in the game chat, you can get a dynamic rendering GUI.
+If you input something in the game chat, you can see the GUI created by this example.
 ```java
 @EventBusSubscriber(modid = Fall.MODID, value = Dist.CLIENT)
 public class Client {